 This confection is loaded with anti-inflammatory actives.
-First, the active ingredient in turmeric—curcumin—has long been hailed for managing inflammation.
+First, the active ingredient in turmeric—curcumin—has long been hailed for managing inflammation4.
 Cinnamon can also help calm inflammation, and research has even shown that cinnamon can be an effective topical treatment for mild-to-moderate acne.
-(Just be sure to do a patch test beforehand, as some people can be triggered by a compound in cinnamon called cinnamaldehyde).
+(Just be sure to do a patch test beforehand, as some people can be triggered by a compound in cinnamon called cinnamaldehyde5).

 - ¼ tsp. cinnamon powder